Puzzle 31: GPU Occupancy Optimization

 Your detective toolkit:

-• NSight Compute (ncu) - Measure occupancy and resource usage
+• Nsight Compute (ncu) - Measure occupancy and resource usage

 • GPU architecture specs - Calculate theoretical limits using pixi run gpu-specs